Under Construction

 Ocean: A major body of saline water.
 Oceans cover approximately 71% of the earth's surface.
 Pacific, Southern (extension of Pacific), Atlantic, Indian, and Arctic.

-Pond: A pond is a body of still fresh or brackish water shallow enough for sunlight to reach the bottom, allowing rooted plants to grow anywhere across its area.
+Washington state defines a pond is a body of still fresh or brackish water shallow enough for sunlight to reach the bottom, allowing rooted plants to grow anywhere across its area.

 Reservoir: An artificial (man made by the construction of a dam) lake that is used to store water.